 - The maximum length of any task message is 255 characters. - If the task message includes a single parameter with no spaces, such as a symbol name or a number, do not enclose it in quotation marks ("").
 If the parameter is a text string, such as message text, enclose the string in quotation marks.
 For task messages that include two parameters, enclose both in one set of quotation marks; do not enclose each parameter individually in quotation marks.
-VUE\$INQUIRE, which includes two parameters that might contain spaces, is an exception to this rule.
-In this case, enclose each parameter individually in quotation marks, and enclose them together within quotation marks.
+VUE \$INQUIRE, which includes two parameters that might contain spaces, is an exception to this rule.
+In this case, enclose each parameter individually in quotation marks.